How to Engage Readers During Small-Group Instruction

 Intentional Instructional Strategies to Maximize Student Ownership and Engagement

-This webinar is for K–5 educators and literacy leaders who are supporting, organizing, or leading core reading instruction—and looking for fresh ideas and tools to make it even stronger.
+This webinar is designed for all K–5 educators and literacy leaders who support, organize, or lead core reading instruction and are seeking fresh ideas and tools to make it even stronger.

-This topic of this webinar is inspired by the new book Small Groups for Big Readers: Ten Questions Answered About Core Reading Instruction in the K–5 Classroom.
-In it, authors Taylar Wenzel, Analexis Kennedy, Dena Slanda, and Melissa Carli discuss the key elements of small-group reading instruction and offer strategies for strengthening Tier 1 core instruction.
-They highlight effective, research-based approaches to support and engage all students in becoming skilled, confident readers.
+Inspired by their new book Small Groups for Big Readers: Ten Questions Answered About Core Reading Instruction in the K–5 Classroom, co-authors Dr. Taylar Wenzel and Dr. Analexis Kennedy will lead this important discussion.
+They will delve into the key elements of small-group reading instruction, offering strategies to strengthen Tier 1 core instruction and highlighting effective, research-based approaches to engage all students in becoming skilled, confident readers.

-We’ll explore three big questions from Chapter 6:
+During this session, we will explore three key questions from Chapter 6:

-• What evidence-based practices and facilitation strategies can help us provide consistent, high-quality instruction for diverse learners?
+• What evidence-based practices and facilitation strategies support consistent, high-quality instruction for diverse learners?

-• How can we make sure students are doing meaningful work during small-group lessons?
+• How can we ensure students engage in meaningful work during small-group lessons?

 • What is the educator’s role as a facilitator?